egor-tensin/sorting-algorithms/README.md

 To run a local web server, run

-    bundle exec jekyll serve --watch --drafts --config _config.yml,_config_dev.yml
+    bundle exec jekyll serve --drafts

-You can then review your changes at http://localhost:4000/.
+You can then review your changes at http://localhost:4000/sorting-algorithms/.

 Or you can use [jekyll-docker] to set up a development environment in Docker and not bother with installing everything locally.